 - Bake until golden brown and fragrant, about 25 to 30 minutes.
 Cool in pan completely on a wire rack, about 2 hours.
 Lift bars out of the pan using foil sling and cut into squares.

-- The bars can be wrapped tightly in plastic wrap and stored at room temperature for 3 days.
+- Storage: Wrap the cooked and cooled bars tightly in plastic wrap and store at room temperature for 3 days.